 There is a strong relationship between risk-free Treasury rates and long-term fixed mortgage rates.
 Fixed rate mortgages will increase the higher Treasury yield climb.
 Adjustable rate mortgages are based on short-term rates, such as the Fed Funds rate, which is directly controlled by the Federal Reserve via open market purchases.

-Those seeking a home should also note mortgage rates remain attractive, particularly by historical standards.
+Those seeking a home should also note mortgage rates remain attractive, mainly by historical standards.
 Thirty-year rates dipped below 3.5% last year, but was over 6% in the years leading up to the recession, according to data provided by Freddie Mac.
-At the start of the decade, it hovered around 8%, and in the late-1980s, it was in double-digits even after the hyper inflation from earlier in the decade had been tamed.
+At the start of the decade, it hovered around 8%, and in the late-1980s, it was in double-digits even after the hyperinflation from earlier in the decade had been tamed.

 To summarize, do not get scared by the latest headlines.
 Longer-term rates are increasing because the economy is improving, not because of higher inflation.
 This is positive, even if it means mortgage rates have risen from rock-bottom levels.
 Nonetheless, the Fed is taking a deliberate approach to long-term rates.
 This reflects the market’s very modest reaction.
 Those seeking a home can be comforted by the attractive long-term mortgage rates.
 Although not likely to spike, prices will not remain at these levels forever.
 As the economy continues its gradual improvement, homebuyers will likely look back in a few years with a smile based on their mortgage rate.